dorshinar/blog/content/blog/continuous-integration-with-github-actions-and-puppeteer/continuous-integration-with-github-actions-and-puppeteer.md

 ---
-title: Using Github Actions for Continuous Integration with Puppeteer
+title: Continuous Integration with Github Actions and Puppeteer
 date: 2019-12-15
 description: Using puppeteer for e2e testing is really awesome.
 I'll show you how to integrate it with github actions.
 slug: /using-github-actions-for-ci-with-puppeteer